Originally Posted July 21, 2012:

 It had a small trailer on the back of it that we would pile a bunch of sign assemblies (the two signs bolted together).
 Then we would walk or ride behind the tractor as we went from fence post to fence post mounting the signs evenly between the posts every third section.

-For those power plant men who knew me as a janitor, now maybe they can understand how I could find so much enjoyment sweeping the turbine room floor (about the size of a football field) over and over with a red dust mop.
+For those power plant men who knew me as a janitor, now maybe they can understand how I could find so much enjoyment sweeping the turbine room floor (about the size of two football fields) over and over with a red dust mop.